spiral/docs/docs/en/component/data-grid.md

 ```

 Under the hood, this paginator converts `limit` and `page` into the `Limit` and `Offset` specification.
 You are free to
-write your own paginator, like cursor-based one (for example: `lastID`+`limit`).
+write your own paginator, such as a cursor-based one (for example: `lastID`+`limit`).

 ## Sorter specifications

-Sorters are specifications that carry sorting direction.
+Sorters are specifications that carry a sorting direction.
 For sorters that can apply direction, you can pass one of the
 next values:

 - `1`, `'1'`, `'asc'`, `SORT_ASC` for ascending order